rob-luke/Neuroimaging.jl/docs/src/assr/examples.md

 ```@example fileread
 s = ftest(s)
 s.processing["statistics"]
 ```

-## Demonstrate no false positive at other frequencies
+## Quantify the false positive rate of statistical analysis

 While its interesting to observe a significant response at the modulation rate as expected, it is important to ensure that the false detection rate at other frequencies is not too high.